phaethonp/we-ai/readme.md

 ### APIs SPECIFICATION
 :small_blue_diamond: **Builder's Remedy Opportunity Identification:** to identify municipalities that are not meeting their regional needs for affordable housing, thus highlighting potential opportunities for builder's remedy projects.<br>

-:small_blue_diamond:**Proposal Generation API:** This module will automatically identify plots of land and generate project proposals based on the identified opportunities.
-It will consider factors such as local zoning laws, available land, and the specific needs of the municipality.<br>
+:small_blue_diamond:**Proposal Generation API:** Automatically identify plots of land and generate project proposals.<br>

-:small_blue_diamond:**Proposal Submission API:** This module will automatically submit the generated proposals to the appropriate municipal authorities for review.<BR>
+:small_blue_diamond:**Proposal Submission API:** Automatically submit the generated proposals to the appropriate municipal authorities for review.<BR>

-:small_blue_diamond: **Project Recommendation and Information Retrieval system:** Once a proposal is approved, this module will present the project as an investment opportunity to a network of investors.
-It will provide detailed information about the expected costs, timeline, and potential return on investment.<br>
+:small_blue_diamond: **Project Recommendation and Information Retrieval system:** Once a proposal is approved, this module will present the project as an investment opportunity to a network of investors, Architects and Contractors.
+It will provide the necessary detailed information.<br>

-:small_blue_diamond: **Project Management API:** This module will provide tools for tracking the progress of funded projects and reporting results to all parties involved.
+:small_blue_diamond: **Project Management API:** This module will provide tools for tracking the progress of funded projects and reporting results to all parties involved through a User Interface.<br>

-:small_blue_diamond: **User Interface (UI):** The platform will have a user-friendly interface that allows Admins to easily browse plots for investment opportunities, view detailed project information, and track the progress of their investments.
+:small_blue_diamond: **Admin-User Interface (UI):** The platform will have a user-friendly interface that allows Admins to easily browse plots for investment opportunities, view detailed project information, and track the progress of their investments.<br>